Pests

 1. 1

-If the plant is between growth cycles or entering dormancy, treat it before foliage dies back naturally, since it's much harder to judge treatment success once the clover-like leaves are already yellowing on their own schedule.
+If the plant is between growth cycles or entering dormancy, treat it before foliage dies back naturally, since it's much harder to judge whether treatment is working once the clover-like leaves are already yellowing on their own separate schedule.

 2. 2

-Rinse the whole clump under a lukewarm shower, working the water down into the dense cluster of leaflet stalks rising from the corms, where mites and webbing gather more than on the individual leaflets themselves.
+Rinse the whole clump under a lukewarm shower, working water down into the dense cluster of petiole stalks rising from the corms, where mites and webbing gather more than on the individual leaflets themselves.

 3. 3